RankingCNN/Coupled-End-to-End-Transfer-Learning-With-Generalized-Fisher-Information-for-Domain-Adaptation/README.md

 # Description

 Coming soon!

-This repository will be updated with the project implemented in Theano.
+This repository will be updated with the implementation in Theano.

 # Citation